veerapallijanith/aiagent/README.md

 Measure the performance parameters

 ## PROGRAM
-python
 import random

 class Thing:
-    """
         This represents any physical object that can appear in an Environment.
-    """

     def is_alive(self):
-        """Things that are 'alive' should return true.""" return hasattr(self, 'alive') and self.alive
+        Things that are 'alive' should return true. return hasattr(self, 'alive') and self.alive

     def show_state(self):
-        """Display the agent's internal state.
-Subclasses should override.""" print("I don't know how to show_state.")
+        Display the agent's internal state.
+Subclasses should override. print("I don't know how to show_state.")

 class Agent(Thing):
-    """
         An Agent is a subclass of Thing
-    """

     def __init__(self, program=None):
         self.alive = True